Components of a Solar System

 Basic components of a Solar PV System will include:

-The Inverter is the part of the system that converts the electricity generated from the solar panels; Direct Current electricity (DC electricity) to Alternating Current electricity (AC electricity).
+The Inverter is sometimes referred to as the brain of a solar system.
+It’s role is to convert the energy received by the solar array from Direct Current electricity (DC electricity) to Alternating Current electricity (AC electricity).

-Find out more on different type of inverters here
+Find out more about the different types of inverters available here.

-The Switchboard receives the AC electricity from the inverter and feeds it in to your home for use by your appliances.
+The Switchboard receives AC electricity from the inverter and feeds it into a household’s circuits and appliances.

 The Electricity Meter calculates whether you have any excess electricity or if you require any extra electricity that your system has not been able to generate.